 The Students' Union aims to foster an environment whereby anyone is able to raise any concerns about the safety or wellbeing of any individuals participating in or benefiting from its services and activities and that there will be adequate procedures in place to address these concerns

-Overall responsibility for implementation of this policy lies with the Head of Campaigns and Representation
+Overall responsibility for implementation of this policy lies with the Head of Central Support

 It is the responsibility of every Line Manager to implement the policy and ensure staff and volunteers in their area are aware of, and comply with this policy